 In response to rapidly increasing medical costs, the legislature enacted provisions to the Massachusetts Workers’ Compensation Act that created a medical management component with which all injured workers and their medical providers must comply.
-Before one seeks non-emergency medical care for a work related injury, the plan for treatment must undergo Utilization Review by an agent designated by the workers’ compensation insurance company paying benefits.
-The insurer is required to provide a card to the injured worker, which identifies the UR agent, and includes a toll free number to contact it.
+Before one seeks non-emergency medical care for a work-related injury, the plan for treatment must undergo a Utilization Review by an agent designated by the workers’ compensation insurance company paying benefits.
+The insurer is required to provide a card to the injured worker, which identifies the UR agent, and includes a toll-free number to contact it.

 The role of UR is limited to a determination of whether the proposed treatment is reasonable and necessary.
 Utilization Review does not address issues of the cause of an injury, but rather focuses upon whether the proposed treatment is appropriate under the circumstances.
 In many cases, Utilization Review is guided by a protocol for the care of a particular injury.

 Most medical care of an injury is subject to UR.
 However, there is no requirement that an injured worker undergoes a Utilization Review for an office visit.
 UR is designed to address treatment plans, which include such care as diagnostic testing (MRI, CT Scan), physical therapy and chiropractic treatment, and surgery.